arturguimaraes/basic-react-calculator/README.md

 - React Redux and Reduxjs Toolkit: To manage application state.
 - Uuid: To generate unique ids.
 - Playwright: To automate end-to-end testing.
+- GitHub Pages: To deploy the app for live using.

 ## Installation